discordx-ts/discordx/README.md

 abstract class AppDiscord {
   @On("messageCreate")
   @Guard(
-    NotBot, // You can use multiple guard functions, they are excuted in the same order!
+    NotBot // You can use multiple guard functions, they are excuted in the same order!
-    Prefix("!")
   )
   async onMessage([message]: ArgsOf<"messageCreate">) {
     switch (message.content.toLowerCase()) {